 - Osteoporosis.
 If your bones continue to release calcium into your blood, you can develop the bone-thinning disease osteoporosis, which could lead to bone fractures, spinal column curvature and loss of height.

 - Kidney stones.
-If your urine contains too much calcium, crystals may form in your kidneys.
-Over time, the crystals may combine to form kidney stones.
+If your urine contains too much calcium, crystals might form in your kidneys.
+Over time, the crystals can combine to form kidney stones.
 Passing a stone can be extremely painful.

 - Kidney failure.
 Severe hypercalcemia can damage your kidneys, limiting their ability to cleanse the blood and eliminate fluid.

 - Nervous system problems.
 Severe hypercalcemia can lead to confusion, dementia and coma, which can be fatal.

 - Abnormal heart rhythm (arrhythmia).
 Hypercalcemia can affect the electrical impulses that regulate your heartbeat, causing your heart to beat irregularly.

 - Shane E. Clinical manifestations of hypercalcemia. https://www.uptodate.com/contents/search.
 Accessed Jan.
 22, 2020.